-LABEL DESCRIPTION Option 82 Profile Select a pre-defined DHCPv4 option 82 profile that the Switch applies to all ports.
+LABEL DESCRIPTION Active Select this check box to enable DHCPv4 relay.
+Remote DHCP Server 1 3 Enter the IP address of a DHCPv4 server in dotted decimal notation.
+Option 82 Profile Select a pre-defined DHCPv4 option 82 profile that the Switch applies to all ports.
 The Switch adds the Circuit ID sub-option and/or Remote ID sub-option specified in the profile to DHCP requests that it relays to a DHCP server.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.